abuob/abuob.github.io/content/blog/why-have-a-website.md

 every last bit of harvestable data to sell to the highest bidder: No thanks, I'd rather do without.

-Unfortunately, this also means that I'm essentially completely "unsearchable" - if anyone happens to search for me, they're likely to find nothing, or worse, find someone with the same or a similar name and mistaking them for me (which has already happened in the past).
+Unfortunately, this also means that I'm essentially completely "unsearchable" - if anyone happens to search for me, they're likely to find nothing, or worse, find someone with the same name and mistaking them for me (which has already happened in the past).

 A website at least makes me findable on the internet, while only providing data to the harvesters that I consciously allow them to have.

 ## Thoughts and ideas, in writing

-I do have opinions and thoughts on many things - writing them down helps to flesh them out.
+I do have opinions and thoughts on many things - writing them down helps to flesh them out and forces me to reflect on my own views.
-Gaps in the train of thought might surface.
 If they're put out online, they'd better be thought through properly; after all, they're public now.
+And if anyone happens to stumble upon them and might find them useful - all the better!

 ## So, here we go!

 Not quite sure yet where this leads.
 The current idea is to have an about-page with a bit of information about me, a contact-page so someone could contact me if they're so inclined - and a little blog, of which this is the first entry.
 Maybe some pieces on some technical topics follow, maybe some political rambling, or whatever else goes through my head.

-Let's just get this started and see how it goes :)
+Let's just get this started and see where it goes :)